How To Incorporate A Business In Ontario

 Documents can be mailed to 393 University Avenue, Toronto.
 This saves you having to go in person, but also has longer processing times.

-You can also complete the registration process online through a services provider, such as Opstart, since the Ministry does not directly offer an online filing service in Ontario.
+You can also complete the registration process online through a service provider, such as Opstart, since the Ministry does not directly offer an online filing service in Ontario.
 Once information is submitted online, registrations can be completed in as little as a few minutes.

 Once you have comleted the filing of your Articles of Incorporation your corporation will be officially registered and a recognized legal entity.
 You should have received a Certificate of Incorporation, and if filing online, your completed Articles of Incorporation.